 In other cases, proving duty of care may be slightly more complicated.
 If your loved one’s car was hit by another vehicle, and that vehicle had a manufacturer’s defect that caused it to brake improperly, the duty of care might be owed by the manufacturer of the vehicle.
 Manufacturers must abide by safe practices in making and recalling products.

 Loss of financial support and loss of value of household services are among the financial damages that can be sought in a wrongful death case in California.
 Tax returns and other financial records are the best way for your attorney to estimate this loss.
 Other financial records, such as pay stubs, will help the court determine the financial loss.
 Records of investments and their returns, especially if the deceased person handled all the investments, are also needed.

 The documentation required for a wrongful death case is in part needed so that potential damages can be estimated.
 In California, one can receive damages awarded by the court for medical expenses related to the final illness or condition, loss of companionship and consortium for spouses, loss of training and guidance for children, funeral expenses, and burial expenses.
 Any and all records related to these should be gathered and given to your attorney.
 Loss of companionship and consortium can depend on length of the marriage, so a marriage certificate should be part of the documentation.

 If you need a wrongful death lawyer

 If you feel your loved one was the victim of wrongful death, call us today.
-The Salamati Law Firm is experienced in personal injury and wrongful death cases.
+The compassionate Los Angeles wrongful death attorneys at Salamati Law can help protect your legal rights after the unthinkable happens.
 We will review your case at no charge to you.
 Payment will come from any final jury award or settlement amount.